Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 Mo I Rana is an easy one-hour drive north of Mosjøen.
 Here is the next piece of art from Nordland Artscape; this one is called ‘Havmannen‘.

-An imposing, solitary figure sits in the tidal waters facing the open sea.
-It represents a reflective moment of being lost in thought.
+An imposing, solitary figure sits in the tidal waters facing the open sea, representing a moment of reflection and being lost in thought.
 Large, colourful waterfront chairs at the shoreside make a great viewing point.

 Figure-sculpture-in-the-sea-water-facing-away-from-land